obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-toggl-integration.md

 Developed by: [[mcndt]]
 Mobile compatible: [[Desktop-only plugins|No]]

-This plugin provides features for starting, stopping, and managing timers using Toggl Track.
+Manage timers and generate time reports using Toggl Track without leaving Obsidian.

 %% ----- Do not edit anything above this line ----- %%